jlpteaching/ECS201A/syllabus/syllabus.rst

 Students are expected to have completed the assigned readings before attending class, and actively participate in discussions.

 For each paper, you will be required to turn in a short review.
+The purpose of these reviews is to get students to read (and discuss) papers before they are discussed in class.
 To facilitate great class discussions, students must submit their review of the selected papers by 6:00 AM before the discussion for which the paper is assigned.
 *Late reviews will not be accepted.*